cdeck3r/cdeck3r.github.io/teaching/teaching.md

 ### Services Computing (SCM)

+* [Summary blog post](/2017-06-13-SCM-IoTHackathon/) about Smart Environments hackathon (IoT, summer term 2017)
+    * Five projects for building Smart Environments to various teaching and learning activities
+    * Utilizes the sensor devices from the last hackathon for a sensor instrumented room

 * [Summary blog post](/2017-01-18-SCM-IoTHackathon/) about hackathon projects (IoT, winter term 2016/17)
     * Beacons: Investigate BLE beacon applications to support students and lectures at the HHZ
     * Real-World "Likes": Transfering the Twitter/Facebook concept of "Likes" into the real world